Swarleen/Employee-Distrbution/README.md

 ## Contact me!

 If you have any questions, suggestions, or just want to say hello, you can reach out to us at [Swarleen](mailto:).
-We would love to hear from you!
+I would love to hear from you!